No. 9 Maryland uses big 4th quarter to beat Michigan 83-69

-COLLEGE PARK, Md. — Taylor Mikesell scored 17 points, Shakira Austin had 13 points and 15 rebounds, and No. 9 Maryland used a strong finish to get past Michigan 83-69 Saturday.
+Taylor Mikesell scored 17, Blair Watson had 14 and Stephanie Jones added 13 for the Terps, who also got 11 assists from reserve Channise Lewis.

+“We have to have to have that kind of balanced attack in order to be successful,” coach Brenda Frese said.

-The Terrapins led 55-54 before five different players scored in a 13-4 run that made it 68-58 with 5 minutes left, part of a 30-point fourth quarter for Maryland.
+The Terrapins led 55-54 before five different players scored in a 13-4 run that made it 68-58 with 5 minutes left.

+Maryland went 10 for 13 from the floor, including 3 for 4 beyond the arc, and forced Michigan to miss 12 of 20 field goal attempts..

 The victory thrust the Terrapins into sole possession of second place in the Big Ten, a half-game behind Rutgers.
 Maryland (15-1, 4-1) has won three straight since losing to the Scarlet Knights on Dec.
 31.

-Hallie Thome had 25 points and 10 rebounds for Michigan (11-6, 2-3).
-It was the third double-double for the 6-foot-5 senior and second in two games.
+Thome had 25 points and 10 rebounds for Michigan (11-6, 2-3).
+It was the third double-double for the senior and second in two games, despite the defense of Austin in the middle.

-Channise Lewis doled out 11 assists for the Terps, Blair Watson scored 14 and Stephanie Jones added 13.
+“To Hallie’s credit, she did a tremendous job,” Barnes Arico said.
+“Her shot was blocked a number of times, and she did not get a foul call.
+But she kept going back at them.”

 The Terps made five 3-pointers in the second quarter to wipe out a seven-point deficit and take a 35-34 halftime lead.